-The decrease is due to the continuing impact of Proposition 57, recent policy changes, and impacts related to COVID-19.
+The decrease is due to the continuing impact of Proposition 57 and recent policy changes.
 The full impact in the later years will require further study as more information becomes available.
 Level II inmates are expected to encompass the largest portion of the male population, while Level I inmates are expected to represent the smallest portion throughout the projection cycle.